top of page

 • Your case was dismissed after successful completion of a diversionary program.

-Section §44-53-450(b) allows for the expungement of a first offense of simple possession of marijuana if you've completed court-imposed requirements for a conditional discharge.
+Section §44-53-450(b) allows for the expungement of a 1st offense of simple possession of marijuana if you've completed court-imposed requirements for a conditional discharge.
 Furthermore, Section 17-22-150(a) allows record clearance after the successful completion of Pre-Trial Intervention (PTI), and 17-22-530(A) permits expungement for alcohol-related charges following the completion of an Alcohol Education Program (AEP).

 2. Fraudulent Check Offense